puppetlabs/trapperkeeper-authorization/doc/authorization-config.md

 ##### `query-params`

 Optional.
-If present, the value is should be a map of key/value pairs which are matched against the
+If present, the value should be a map of key/value pairs which are matched against the
 [query component] (https://tools.ietf.org/html/rfc3986#section-3.4) of the request URL.
 The rule is only considered a match if each of the keys listed in the `query-params` section are present in the request's query string and